 ASP.NET View State Caching Properties and Overview

-ASP.NET View State is a powerful mechanism that stores pages, controls and custom values between multiple HTTP requests across client and the web server.
-View All ASP.NET applications deal with View State which is becoming a performance overhead.
+ASP.NET View State is a powerful mechanism that stores pages, controls, and custom values between multiple HTTP requests across the client and the web server.
+However, it's important to note that ASP.NET applications that utilize View State may experience performance overhead due to the handling and transmission of View State data.
 Thus, caching View State on web servers sends a much smaller payload to the user's browser containing only a unique ID for the particular View State.
-As a result, the page uses lesser bandwidth which improves performance and the ASP.NET application also scales much better.
+As a result, the page uses lesser bandwidth that enhances the performance and the ASP.NET application also scales much better.

 Why Cache View State?